euphy/polargraphcontroller/README.md

 The [latest releases bundle] (https://github.com/euphy/polargraphcontroller/releases/latest) contains copies of all the libraries that I use, as well as all the source, and compiled versions of the code where sensible.

+This project (polargraphcontroller) is the "owner" of the bundle, in that bundle releases show up as events against this project.
+But not every bundle release actually includes an update from polargraphcontroller, but still requires one to keep the release sequence in order.
+So there's some fake changes.
+Just be chill.

 sandy.noble@gmail.com
 http://www.polargraph.co.uk/